Hand and Wrist Treatment

 - Closed reduction and fixation attempts to realign a fractured bone and then immobilize the area with internal fixtures such as wires and rods or external devices such as splints and casts.

 - Surgical drainage and/or debridement is used to surgically treat hands that are infected, usually from an injury such as an animal bite.
-About 25% of people treated by hand surgeons have infections.
+About 25 percent of people treated by hand surgeons have infections.
 Surgical drainage may be used if there is an abscess in the hand.
 Debridement, or cleansing of a severe hand wound is performed to prevent further infection.

 - Arthroplasty is surgery performed to restore the range of motion and relieve pain by realigning or reconstructing a dysfunctional joint.